Portugals PM Antonio Costa, A Pragmatic Socialist - UrduPoint

 Portugal's PM Antonio Costa, A Pragmatic Socialist

-Lisbon, (UrduPoint / Pakistan Point News - 30th Jan, 2022 ) :Portugal's Prime Minister Antonio Costa, whose Socialists face a close-fought snap election on Sunday, is a pragmatic tactician who came to power with the support of the hard-left.
+Lisbon, (UrduPoint / Pakistan Point News - 31st Jan, 2022 ) :Portugal's Prime Minister Antonio Costa, whose Socialists won an absolute parliamentary majority in snap polls on Sunday, is a pragmatic tactician who came to power with the support of the hard-left.

 The former mayor of Lisbon took the reins in 2015 following a ballot in which his Socialists finished second behind a centre-right coalition that had overseen a harsh EU-imposed austerity programme.